-Population control law will be brought soon, says Union minister Prahlad Singh Patel
+Population control law will be introduced soon, says Union minister Prahlad Singh Patel

 Since 2021, the BJP-led Assam government barred citizens from government jobs if they had more than two children.

-Since Independence, laws on a two-child policy have been tabled in Parliament more than 35 times, but has never been passed, The New Indian Express reported.
+Since Independence, laws on a two-child policy have been tabled in Parliament more than 35 times, but have never been passed, The New Indian Express reported.

 Drop in fertility rates among Indian Muslims